 It is easy to apply style sheet (XSLT) to the geographical content (GML) and generate 2D (SVG) and 3D (VRML/X3D) geographical presentation.
-We use XSLT to map the road traffic data to the corresponding region in the virtual world.
-Mapping data to a 3D virtual world requires converting 2D sensor coordinates into 3D coordinates in the virtual world.
+We use XSLT to map the road traffic data to the corresponding region in the virtual environment.
+Mapping data to 3D world requires converting twodimensional sensor coordinates into a threedimensional coordinates in the virtual environment.